ratanvarghese/blom.sh/public/about/content.md

-My name is Ratan Varghese.
+My name is Ratan Abraham Varghese, but you can just call me "Abraham" for short.

 ### Me On Other Sites
 + [GitHub](https://github.com/ratanvarghese)